 My new online project...

-Tuesday 1 October 2024
+Tuesday, 1 October 2024

 October and the Waning Year

 As I wake up on Tuesday 1 October, the temperature outside is 0.3C, although I couldn't see any signs of frost on the ground.
 For the first time since April, the temperature in the kitchen has fallen below 20C (although it soon warms up as I make coffee).
-The tipping point is near, the moment when I have to start heating the house.
+The tipping point is now near, that moment when I have to start heating the house.
 The thick walls have absorbed summer heat admirably; last year I didn't switch on the underfloor heating or the bedroom radiator until 22 October, but last year broke records in terms of early-autumn temperatures.
 Colder this year, but still not duvet time, although I've had to take the pyjamas out of the wardrobe.

 Even two weeks ago I could leave the house and go into town wearing a shirt, with a lightweight jacket in my rucksack for the cool evening or passing shower.
 Now, it's back into three-layer weather.
 The sky is cloudier, but not overcast; the year has been dry – maybe too dry for what farmers need.
 Climate change won't make Poland unbearably hot, but it will dry the country out.
 Droughts, punctuated by flash floods with the potential for local devastation as we saw last month.